 Rather than other vegetation indices like the NDVI, EVImean was chosen since it is highly stable under the use of any filter (Reyes-Díez and others 2015) and because it showed high significant correlations with annual (r = 0.81) and seasonal EVI values (rspring = 0.76 and rsummer = 0.88).
 For exploratory purposes, temporal trends of EVImean were explored at a pixel scale, using Mann–Kendall nonparametric test.

-Field sampling and dendrochronological methods
+Field sampling and dendrochronological methods to assess individual resilience

 Tree sampling was carried out during autumn 2016.
-Trees were sampled at two locations in contrasting N-S slopes of Sierra Nevada: San Juan (SJ), a xeric site located at northern aspect; and Cáñar (CA), a humid but warmer site located at the southern aspect (Figure 1; Table 1).
-For the southern site two elevations were sampled: CA-Low and CA-High, which constitutes the current altitudinal rear-edge (CA-Low) and tree-line (CA-High), respectively in the sampled slope.
+Trees were sampled at two locations in contrasting N-S slopes of Sierra Nevada: San Juan (SJ), a xeric site located at the northern aspect; and Cáñar (CA), a more humid but warmer site located at the southern aspect (Figure 1; Table 1).
+For the southern site two elevations were sampled: CA-Low and CA-High, which constitute the current altitudinal rear-edge (CA-Low) and tree-line (CA-High), respectively in the sampled slope.
 Sampling sites follow a moisture gradient: SJ < CA-Low < Ca-High (Table 1).
 All the sites were oak monospecific and representatives of the population clusters identified for the species in this mountain range (Pérez-Luque and others 2015a).
 In each site between 15 and 20 trees from either the single dominant-codominant layer (CA) or the open canopy (SJ) were randomly selected.
 Two cores of 5 mm of diameter were taken from each tree at breast heigth (1.3 m) using an increment borer.
 Diameter at breast height (DBH) and total height were measured for each tree.
 In addition, stand competition of target trees was assessed by recording distance, azimuth, DBH, species and total height of all neighboring living trees with DBH > 7.5 cm within a circular plot of 10 m radius.
 Several competition indices were calculated: the distance independent indices density (trees⋅ha-1), and basal area (BA, m2⋅ha-1); and the distance dependent index size ratio proportional to distance (srd) as srd=i=1n(dbhj/dbhi)⋅1/(distij+1).
 Differences between sites for height, DBH and competition indices were analysed using non-parametric Kruskal-Wallis rank sum tests.
 When significant differences were observed, we run multiple comparisons using the Dunn’s-test with Bonferroni adjustment to correct significance values.

 Tree cores were air dried, glued onto wooden mounts and sanded.
 Annual radial growth (ring width, RW) was measured with a measuring device coupled to a stereomicroscope, with an accuracy of 0.001 mm.
 Individual ring series were first visually and statistically cross-dated with TSAP software (Rinntech, Heidelberg, Germany), using the statistics Gleichläufigkeit (GLK), t-value and the crossdating index (CDI).
-Cross-dating validation was finally done using COFECHA software (Holmes 1983).
+Cross-dating validation was finally verified using COFECHA (Holmes 1983).

 The growth trends were analyzed at different time scales.
 To study the response of growth to the inter-annual variability of climate (short-term response), pre-whitened residual chronologies (RWI) were used.
 They were calculated from ratios between raw growth measurements and individual cubic splines with a 50 % frequency cutoff at 30 years (Fritts 1976).
 Tree-ring width series were standardized and detrended using dplR (Bunn 2010).
-Mean residual site chronologies were obtained computing the biweight robust mean of all prewhitened growth indices for the trees of the same site (Cook and Kairukstis 1990).
+Mean residual site chronologies were obtained computing the biweight robust mean of all prewhitened growth indices for the trees of the same site (Fritts 1976).
 The statistical quality of each chronology was checked via the expressed population signal.
 A threshold value of EPS > 0.85 was used to determine the cutoff year of the time span that could be considered reliable.